quchen/quchen.github.io/README.md

 industrial-grade software, because I don’t have to think as much writing in it, allowing me to focus on the task at hand instead of battling with the language itself.
-Its support for refactoring even complex and poorly understood codebases is unparalleled, and I’ve seen nothing remotely close to it in any other language.
+Its support for refactoring even complex and poorly understood codebases is unparalleled, and the type system not only helps me avoid loads bugs, but is able to guide me towards a good solution as a sort of lab assistant.
 I think Haskell has domains it’s poorly suited for by design and wish people would not try to make it work in those areas.

 I think **PHP**, which I have used extensively, is an intellectual insult, and I have great disrespect for anyone evangelizing it.